Zoinkh/Email_Automation_System/README.md

     |schedule/timer
     preset Email subject.json
     after create sesstion promte send/exit
+    add log function to all event

 bugs
- x   save sing in email is not working // not save to directory x   Create session donesn't save properly x    convert to using json
-    send email is not running
+ x   save sing in email is not working // not save to directory x   Create session donesn't save properly x    convert to using json x   send email is not running

 QT
-    Send Email
+ x   Send Email